MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

     - In this first iteration, it will return the `Parrot` class itself
     - The `__construct` class can be passed to `protected` to force the clients to use the new `factory method`
     - The `test` class, as a client of the `Parrot` class, needs to be change to use the new `factory method`
+- It has been identified the `getCry` method as the easiest to start the refactor introducing `polymorphism`
+- `European` parrot class would be introduced and instantiated at the `Parrot` factory method